-The first of two periods was called the ‘Early Dynastic Period’ (2900 BC- 2270 BC) named after the same period in Egyptian history.
+The first of the two periods was called the ‘Early Dynastic Period’ (2900 BC- 2270 BC) named after the same period in Egyptian history.
 The terminology is a little confusing when applied to Sumer.
 Unlike Egypt, Sumer did not have a single 'pharaoh' or a single capital.

 The final period for a powerful Southern Sumer is called 'the third Dynasty of Ur (Ur III)' lasting little more than a hundred years 2112 BC – c.
 2004 BC.
-After that Southern Sumer’s wealth, population and power wealth collapsed and it increasingly began to return to desert.
+After that Southern Sumer’s wealth, population and power collapsed and it increasingly began to return to desert.

 Kish and the

-For millennia, Mesopotamia and the surrounding regions were dominated by the great
+For millennia, Mesopotamia and the surrounding regions had been dominated by the great

 During the dark age and the early recovery, there was one region that managed to keep the flickering candle of Sumerian civilisation alive.